Loans are available from the government via the Student Loans Company (SLC) to help pay tuition fees and living expenses.

 Ordinarily, student loans are available to those entering higher education at university or college to help them meet their living costs while studying.
 The loans are fixed at a low interest rate and issued by the Government through the Student Loans Company; for most students, they act as the primary source of financial support (although some parents might argue otherwise).
 Once your course has finished, and you're earning enough money, you have to start to repay your loan.

 You won't need to pay back any of the loan during your years at university only once you have got a job paying over a certain amount of money.
 If you choose to go into one of the professions such as nursing or teaching, then you have additional time to begin to pay the loan back (because these jobs don't pay very much and are more of a vocation).

 If you have no joy with the SLC then try other providers including UK banks and building societies.
 They are generally very good with helping students with loans.

-You may be eligible for a bursary or scholarship from your university if you are from a low income home See more on student bursaries and what you may be entitled for.
+You may be eligible for a subsidy in the form of a bursary or scholarship from your university if you're from a low-income family or are studying a specialist subject.
+See more on student bursaries together with the criteria for these types of awards.

 You may be eligible for a student grant for maintenance or a special support grant to cover additional costs such as books and materials.
 See if student grants are available for you and your course.